 “She was brought down by conspirators!” came a call from the dark.

 “Men and women conspire,” sayt Grey.
 “We do but listen.
 For as cats careful of our safety, we must be curious.”

 The mad cat called his thanks to Grey.
 There was no reply; he had slipt away.
 Other cats ran off then, complaining of cold feet and paws.

 The black cat lingered.
 So did the mad cat and the young one who is his friend.
-We four drew together, as gib cats do.
+We four drew together.